 Scenario 2: If your motherboard is outside the case.

 Let me clear this:

 In this case, turning the motherboard is very easy only if the motherboard is placed inside the case.
 And to do that, just find out the power switch pins, once you find this, connect the power switch cable to this pin.
 You can see this power switch pins connector in this picture.
 After that, when you connect it to the power switch cable, it’s time to press the power button on the PC case.

-Right now, in 2022, all the latest motherboards and high end motherboards come with a dedicated power button which is somewhere situated on them.
+Right now, in 2022, all the latest motherboards and high-end motherboards come with a dedicated power button that is somewhere situated on them.
 But wait, are you someone who has an old motherboard that supports even DDR3 RAM, or you have got a budget motherboard, if YES!

 Then there are two different and manual ways to turn on your motherboard.

 - By following the above method which we discussed above.